VivekSinghRawat-1/docs/content/en/docs/appstore/app-services/general-purpose-ocr.md

 ### 4.3 Checking Statistics on the Usage Dashboard

-The **Usage** dashboard shows the real-time statistics about the usage of an app service.
+The **Usage** dashboard shows real-time statistics about the usage of an app service.
 Perform the following steps to check the real-time statistics:

 1. Log into the Marketplace.
 2. Go to **My Marketplace** and then do as follows: